yuxiangalvin/DeepLOB-Model-Implementation-Project/README.md

 From the result, my experiment result shows high validation accuracy than authors' experiment on LSE dataset.
 This shows that my replicated model has great performance on the specific JNJ dataset.

-I also notice that as k increases in my experiment, final valdiation accuracy has an increasing trend and the number of epochs taken for training goes down.
+I also notice that as k increases in my experiment, final valdiation accuracy has a rough increasing trend (until certain k value) and the number of epochs taken for training goes down as k increases.
 However, the valdiation accruacy trend along k is opposite in authors' report.
 This is an observation that is worth more thinking and research.

 ## Next Steps